Berserk-Games/Tabletop-Simulator-API/README.md

 The API website is built using [MkDocs](https://www.mkdocs.org/) and several related extensions.

-Pull requests are welcome, however in order to preview your changes, you must follow the instructions below:
+Pull requests are welcome; however, in order to preview your changes, you must follow the instructions below:

 ### Prerequisites

-You will need to ensure Python `3.6` is installed on your system.
+You will need to ensure Python `3.12` is installed on your system.

 If your system doesn't have it installed, you can either [download directly](https://www.python.org/downloads/release/python-366/) or install from a Python version manager such as [pyenv](https://github.com/pyenv/pyenv).